asllop/tref/README.md

 + + 5:child_2
 ```

-When parsed, the user will receive a node where the identifier is a string like `99:child_1_1`, that will be able to parse and generate a custom object to fill the tree structure.
+When parsed, the user will receive a node where the identifier is a string like `99:child_1_1`, that will be able to parse and generate a custom object containing the desired data model.